CharlyMannion/CMannion_CV/README.md

 ## Skills

 #### Teamwork
-Our first team challenge at Makers was to build an Airbnb clone in vanilla javascript.
-The set up of the project proved to be challenging.
+Our final project team at Northcoders...
 But by ensuring my team stuck to daily stand ups, check-ins and retros, I ensured the team remained cohesive, focused on our objectives.
 This ensured that there was room for fun.
 The most important skill I learned during this week was how to work well in a dev team.
-I took this with me in to the rest of my time at Makers.

 #### Fast Learner

 In my previous job at RBS, I joined a team initially consisting of only two people, on a Project where I was considered an SME for Ringtail E-Discovery software.
 I had never used this software before and did not have a technical background.
 But through research and writing how-to guides as I learnt, I was able to quickly solidify my understanding.
 This also meant I was soon able to teach other people on the project how to use the software.

 #### Excellent Communicator

-When working at RBS, I was required to explain, or 'demistify' the technology we were using to those in decision making positions that were less technically minded.
-This helped these stakeholders recognise the value of the work my team was doing.
-This experience showed me the importance of open and patient communication with others, and I think it will serve me well in my future career as a software developer.
+Northcoders tutor role

 ## Hobbies
 * Crotchet & Embroidery